|10 year government bond yield||0.71%|

 |30 year fixed rate mortgage||2.94%|

-Stocks are flat as bank earnings continue to come in.
-Bonds and MBS are up.
+Stocks are flat this morning as Hurricane Laura is expected to make landfall sometime tonight.
+Bonds and MBS are flat.

 The FHFA delayed the 50 basis point adverse market fee until December 1.
 It also carved out refinances below $125,000.
 From the press release: “The fee is necessary to cover projected COVID-19 losses of at least $6 billion at the Enterprises.
 Specifically, the actions taken by the Enterprises during the pandemic to protect renters and borrowers are conservatively projected to cost the Enterprises at least $6 billion and could be higher depending on the path of the economic recovery.”
 Now the big question will be whether the aggregators remove the fee or keep it in their rate sheets.
 Quicken and PennyMac have already.
 Here is the MBA’s take on it.

 Mortgage applications fell by 6.5% last week as purchases increased by 0.4% and refis decreased by 10%.
 “Mortgage rates were mixed last week, but the rates for 30-year fixed mortgages and 15-year fixed mortgages declined,” said Joel Kan, MBA Associate Vice President of Economic and Industry Forecasting.
 “Despite the lower rates, conventional refinance applications fell 11 percent and government refinance applications fell 6 percent, which pushed the total refinance index to its lowest weekly level since July.”
 Rates had been ticking up for a while, with the 10 year bond stuck around 70 basis points.